 Unexpected health risks or Accidental Risks

 Getting out of your comfort zone is more challenging to your health than staying within the coziness of your home.
 You could get injured by falling luggage while on your way to Canada or by a train getting derailed in India.
 Travelling gets you exposed to elements that might trigger some serious concerns.
 Great destinations may not have the same quality medication and care compared to what are offered in your home country.
-Travel insurance can save you from unexpected medical expense and even repatriation charges should you get involved in emergency medical or accidental situations needing assistance.
+Travel insurance companies can save you from unexpected medical coverage expense and even repatriation charges should you get involved in emergency medical or accidental situations needing global assistance.